Discarded-Team/Pyndemic/README.md

 The same as startnewgame, but without the printing or running of 'def start' in the game class.

 ***Class Two - inaturn***
-This class contains all the defs which preform the actions needed to set up the game, although it does utilise actions found in other classes.
-It contains the following def's
+This class contains all the defs which preform basic in game actions.
+These are not high level actions like "Treat the disease in Mexico city" or "Take a Charter flight from London to Hong Kong" but the basic composite steps needed to complete actions like this.

-1. BoardTBL (1 Argument)
+***Class Three - get***

-***B - Class - inaturn***
+This class

-1 getplayer - returns the location of a given player.
+1 - getplayer - returns the location of a given player.
 2 - getcityallcubes - returns all the cubes of any colour found in a given city.
 3 - infectcities - infects cities at a given rate
 4 - move - moves a given player from a given location to a given destination